 - 1. Use masking tape mark the area where the tactiles have to be installed. - 2.
-Place the tactile template into position and tape corners to hold the template firm. - 3.
-Using a 6mm diameter drill bit drill holes 12mm deep. - 4.
-Once the holes in the plate have been completely drilled, remove and vacuum up to remove dust from in and around the holes. - 5.
-Place a small amount of adhesive into drilled holes before inserting tactiles. - 6.
-Place stem of Tactile into hole and tap in firmly with rubber hammer.
+Place the 72 hole template into position and tape corners to hold the template firm. - 3.
+Using a 6-8mm diameter drill bit drill holes to the depth of the plug.